-Nigeria's oil output in July slightly below 1.8 mln bpd -minister - Naija247news — Nigeria Today
+Kachikwu: Ageing pipelines reduced crude production in July - TheCable — Nigeria Today

 |

+Ibe Kachikwu, minister of state for petroleum, says aging pipelines are responsible for the reduced crude oil output recorded in July.
+The minister made this known on Thursday while speaking on the sidelines of the launch of the $200 million Nigerian …

-Nigeria's oil output in July slightly below 1.8 mln bpd -minister
+Oil output in July slightly below 1.8 million bpd – Minister

 This post was syndicated from Business - Google News.
 Click here to read the full text on the original website.